-Focused and Responsive: The Board of Directors consists of seven PHA Executive Directors and two Policyholder representatives that have no affiliation with public housing authorities.
-Each board member understands how their decisions will affect the pool and the policy purchasers.

-Cost Effective: AHRP is not required to file with any of the state insurance departments and pay filing fees.
+- Focused and Responsive: The Board of Directors consists of seven PHA Executive Directors and two Policyholder representatives that have no affiliation with public housing authorities.
+Each board member understands how their decisions will affect the pool and the policy purchasers. - Cost Effective: AHRP is not required to file with any of the state insurance departments and pay filing fees.
 Additionally, the reinsurance purchasing is group based, which reduces the costs of coverage.
-Another benefit is the wide footprint of AHRP's risk, 432,000 square miles.
+Another benefit is the wide footprint of AHRP's risks, 432,000 square miles.
 AHRP has no profit load and no commissions paid.
-All this controls the costs of providing specific coverage for policy purchasers.
+All this controls the costs while providing specific coverage for policy purchasers. - Stability: The insurance industry has experienced a prolonged hard market, meaning it is an insurers market.
+The coverage capacity globally has significantly retracted over the past four years.
+As such, costs have exploded and obtaining coverage has continued to be difficult.
+This market has impacted all insurance markets and AHRP has had to place rate increases in order to purchase reinsurance.
+What AHRP has not done is cancel or non-renew policies for its policyholders.
+This has become a common occurrence in the traditional commercial insurance marketplace.
+AHRP provides coverage stability in a tumultuous insurance environment, and at some point, will once again provide rate stability when the reinsurance markets stabilize.

+AFFORDABLE HOUSING Continues...

-Tailored Coverage: AHRP utilizes a manuscripted coverage agreement, which means that the Board of Directors controls what is and what is not covered.
+- Tailored Coverage: AHRP utilizes a manuscripted coverage agreement, which means that the Board of Directors controls what is and what is not covered.
 This provides unparalleled flexibility to quickly adapt to changing conditions.
-Any coverage adjustments can be done internally and does not need to be validated by state insurance officials.
-The coverages are designed to encompass day to day operational risks encountered by policyholders, not an off the rack insurance product that covers exposures that are not present in housing operations.

-Risk Control, Training, Claims Administration: AHRP offers a wide array of services and aggressive claims resolution.
-This includes online training, in person staff training, loss control grants, attorney helpline and AHRP provided speakers on specific subjects such as Fair Housing.
-The philosophy at AHRP is to pay claims that are justified and fight those claims that are not.

-Non-Assessable: The pool cannot assess members, in the event of dissolution of the pool, for future liabilities.
-Many pools that experience bad claims experience assess their members for the shortfall of funds needed to pay the claims.
-These assessments can sometimes be decades after the claims had occurred and many times assessments are levied against former members that no longer participate in the pool.

-Subsidiaries: The ORWACA Agency Insurance Services, LLC is a subsidiary of AHRP.
+Any coverage adjustments can be done internally and do not need to be validated by state insurance officials.
+The coverage is designed to encompass day to day operational risks encountered by policyholders, not an off the rack insurance product that covers exposures that are not present in housing operations. - Risk Control, Training, Claims Administration: AHRP offers a wide array of services and aggressive claims resolution.
+This includes online training, in-person staff training, loss control grants, attorney helpline and AHRP provided speakers on specific subjects such as Fair Housing.
+The philosophy at AHRP is to pay claims that are justified and fight those claims that are not. - Non-Assessable: The pool cannot assess members, in the event of dissolution of the pool, for future liabilities.
+Many pools that experience excessive claims assess their members for the shortfall of funds needed to pay the claims.
+These assessments can sometimes be decades after the claims had occurred and many times assessments are levied against former members that no longer participate in the pool. - Subsidiaries: The ORWACA Agency Insurance Services, LLC is a subsidiary of AHRP.
 ORWACA was converted from a corporation to an LLC under AHRP in 2013 in response to concerns voiced by the Washington State Auditor's Office.
 ORWACA is intended to give both HARRP members and AHRP policyholders a one stop shop for their insurance needs.

+CLAIMS PAID PER YEAR

-Affordable Housing Tidbits
+Affordable Housing